Coordinating conjunctions worksheets

 This skill runs from 1st grade through 4th grade.
 Pick a grade above for level-matched sentences, teaching notes, and worksheets.

 And, but, and or are joining words: they connect two ideas into one sentence.
-First graders pick the joiner that fits, learning that and adds, but flips, and or offers a choice, the three moves their own speech already makes all day.
+First graders pick the joiner that fits, learning that and adds, but flips, and or offers a choice.

 Coordinating conjunctions are the small joining words: and adds ideas together, but points out a difference, or offers a choice.
-Second graders pick the joiner that fits the meaning of the sentence, which is really practice in reading both halves carefully.
+Second graders pick the joiner that fits the meaning of the sentence.

 The coordinating conjunctions (and, but, or, so) each signal a relationship: addition, contrast, choice, or result.
-Third graders choose the one that fits and start using them to build compound sentences, in line with the grade-3 standard on conjunctions.
+Third graders choose the one that fits and start using them to build compound sentences.

-Fourth graders work with the full everyday set, including yet (a sharper cousin of but), and they read more carefully to tell "so" (result) from "but" (contrast).
-Choosing the right conjunction is groundwork for the compound-sentence punctuation rules at this grade.
+Fourth graders work with the full everyday set, including yet (a sharper cousin of but), and read more carefully to tell "so" (result) from "but" (contrast).